 If there has been a change since the annual disclosure or if an investigator did not submit the annual disclosure form, investigators must submit a Financial Interest Disclosure Form (FIDF) with each proposal submitted for funding.
-Once the forms are received by the Office of Research Administration (ORA), they are reviewed by the pertinent Associate Director, Research Administration.
-If there is an indication on the form that a COI is being disclosed, the forms are forwarded to the Director, Research Administration/Chair of the CCIR for review.
+Once the forms are received by Central Pre-Award, they are reviewed by the pertinent member of Central Pre-Award.
+If there is an indication on the form that a COI is being disclosed, the forms are forwarded to the Director, Central Pre-Award / Chair of the CCIR for review.
 By submitting the annual disclosure form or signing the hard copy FIDF, investigators acknowledge, among other things, the University’s policy on financial conflicts of interest, the Investigator’s responsibilities regarding disclosure of significant financial interests, and of 42 CFR 50, subpart F, Promoting Objectivity in Research.

 The annual disclosure forms are reviewed by the CCIR Chair and when a disclosure is made, will follow up with the investigator for more information.
 This additional information will assist with determining whether the disclosure relates to the investigator’s institutional responsibilities and if so whether there is a COI.

-Before the hard copy disclosure forms are submitted to the Office of Research Administration (ORA), they must be reviewed and signed by the investigator’s department chairperson.
+Before the hard copy disclosure forms are submitted to the Central Pre-Award, they must be reviewed and signed by the investigator’s department chairperson.
 If the department chairperson is directly involved in the research, the Dean must review and sign the disclosure form.
 Deans must submit their own disclosure forms to the OVPR.
 In the event the Investigator indicates has nothing to disclose or there is no COI, then the Chair or Dean’s signature is not required.
-Disclosure forms that indicate a potential conflict of interest are reviewed by the Director of Research Administration.
+Disclosure forms that indicate a potential conflict of interest are reviewed by the Director of Central Pre-Award.